Machine learning & data-driven modeling in bioengineering

 By appointment

-Will have regular times setup soon
+Will have regular times set up soon

 Campuswire